maximelucas/basins_and_triangles/README.md

 # Basins and triangles

 This repository contains the code used for the analysis presented in the paper:
-"[Higher-order interactions shape collective dynamics differently in hypergraphs and simplicial complexes][2],"
+"Higher-order interactions influence linear stability and basin stability differently",
 by Y. Zhang, P. S. Skardal, F. Battiston, G. Petri, and M. Lucas